 In 1874 the Naval Training Schools Act was passed in New Zealand.
 When the Commissioner of Customs, William Reynolds, introduced the Naval Training Schools Bill to parliament, he stated that the prime purpose of institutions established under the legislation was vocational—to provide boys with ‘a thorough training in seamanship’ (NZPD 1874: 428).
 He argued that such institutions promised much economically for New Zealand as a trading nation.
 It was considered inevitable that, because of its location, New Zealand would become a nation of maritime activity.
 The country was already developing its own shipping fleet and the lack of internal transport development meant that coastal shipping was crucial.
 Having a ready supply of seamen would support these activities and would avoid reliance on foreign shipping.
 Schools of this nature would be instrumental in these endeavours.

 The schools were also to serve a social control function in the young colony.
-Because poverty, destitution, sickness and premature death were not uncommon, children were often left homeless, reliant on community based charitable aid, casual neighbourhood support, or on their own devices.
-This generated public anxiety as juvenile crime, larrikinism and delinquency became increasingly linked with conditions of hardship and with lack of parental support and control.
+Because poverty, destitution, sickness and premature death were not uncommon, children were often left homeless, reliant on community based charitable aid, casual neighbourhood support, or to their own devices.
+This generated public anxiety as juvenile crime, larrikinism and delinquency became increasingly linked with hardship and the lack of parental support and control.
 One solution had been to remove from society children who were perceived to be problems, as well as those considered vulnerable to corruption.
 To this end state industrial schools had been established with the 1867 Neglected and Criminal Children Act.
 Reynolds suggested that the proposed schools would serve a similar function.
 The Naval Training Schools Bill, he explained, was ‘to establish industrial schools for neglected and in some cases criminal children’ so they could be trained for a future in the maritime service (NZPD 1874: 743).

 Economic and social benefits

-The potential economic benefit was not lost to advocates of the Bill.
+The potential economic benefit was not lost to advocates of the bill.
 Without intervention, the neglected boy was seen as the potential pauper or criminal and a future economic burden on the state.
 Young people who would otherwise become ‘idle reprobates and a charge upon the colony through the gaols and police’ would be transformed into ‘useful members of society’ (NZPD 1874: 747).
 Accordingly, the Naval Training Schools Act (1874) identified potential students as ten to fourteen year-old sons of prison inmates, those found begging, homeless, destitute, orphaned or in the company of thieves, those in trouble with the law, and boys whose parents or guardians elected to have them placed in the school, either because they could not control them, or because they could not afford to support them.
 Such parental requests would not be considered favourably if the child had been convicted of a felony or had served a period of imprisonment.

 Establishing the naval training school